hopper/hc-airlines-angular/projects/cloud-airlines-angular-sdk/README.md

     @import "@hopper/cloud-airlines-angular-sdk/src/styles/theme.scss";

-    @include custom-components-theme($your-angular-material-theme);
+    @include hopper-cloud-airlines-angular-sdk-components-theme($your-angular-material-theme);
     ```

-2. If you use a theme provided by Hopper
+2. If you want to use a theme provided by Hopper

     - For dialog components :